Getting employees active in your workplace

 Classes like pilates and boxercise can be popular in the workplace if organised to fit around the working day, and delivered on-site or in a facility nearby.

-Use a survey and taster sessions to find out what kind of classes would most appeal to employees.
+survey and taster sessions to find out what kind of classes would most appeal to employees.
 Offer a variety of classes at different times, to enable as many people as possible to take part.
 Try to negotiate a reduced cost with the provider, or subsidise the classes from your budget.
+Active breaks

 There are countless ways to reduce the time your staff spend sitting for long periods.